dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 }
 ```

-`var` declarations are used to declare fields of classes, local variables in method bodies, and identifiers in let-expressions.
+`var` declarations are used to declare mutable fields of classes, local variables in method bodies, and identifiers in let-expressions.
 But mutable field declarations are not permitted at the static module level, including in the (unnamed) toplevel module.
 Rather, you may want the declaration to be a `const` declaration or you may want the mutable field to be declared in the body of a class.